 The Frances Willson Thompson Critical Issues Forum is one of the signature events of the University of Michigan-Flint.
-For nearly three decades, campus and community have gathered to hear world-renowned speakers share their words of wisdom with the collective conscience.
+For four decades, campus and community have gathered to hear world-renowned speakers share their words of wisdom with the collective conscience.

 Frances Willson Thompson is the namesake for the Forum, but Critical Issues is truly bigger than any one individual.
 It is a community treasure.
 It is a chance for all of us to interact with the leading thinkers and experts of our times.
 To have national conversations on our campus in the heart of our community is an important, valuable experience.